jonathan-milan-pollock/demos/tools/markdown/architecture.md

 **_NOTES_**

 - each ui command in script uses --prefix=drp for shorter prefixes on Angular selectors
-- util-testing libs can be created based on testing needs
 - website features can have corresponding ui libs based on complexity of interface

 ### add angular elements to website